 Factory remanufacturing bound monitor refurbishing factories supply over 50% of displays sold to emerging markets

 The container above was going to an original contract manufacturer in Asia to be made into small, affordable, new TV sets.
 But why not say it went to Africa?
-The 6 billion people in the "non-OECD" make a pretty big target.
+The 6 billion people in the "non-OECD" make a pretty big target, and aren't good at defending themselves (thanks to your exotic photography).
 Many people won't notice as you glide back and forth between "non-OECD"and "third world", referring to China's "rice paddies" and Africa's "shantytowns".
 Easy to make people forget that, in the past decade, internet access grew in nations making $3,000 per person per year at ten times the rate of "developed nations", and they didn't do it with $1500 Macbook Airs or Microsoft Surface tablets.

 The arrests of people in reuse & repair markets rewards your cash-paying "Stewards", like SWEEP, who don't want to compete with higher added value reuse and repair exports.
 You split the cash and set up the small fries.
 And you frighten most American surplus property dealers from exporting to the boogey-men.

 Even dictatorships in Africa get into the act.
 Don't like what your subjects are saying on that "internet"?
 If people can only import new devices, only the wealthy in your nation will have access.

 Hurricane Joe Benson sentenced to UK prison for 91% good reuse based on fake statistics and rules to govern fake crime